jlwilliamson/ENSM/README.md

-# Code for Williamson &amp; Witt 2021, 'Elevational niche-shift migration', Ornithology 138: 1-26.
+# Code for Williamson &amp; Witt 2021, 'Elevational niche-shift migration' (ENSM).

-**If using data and code, please cite https://doi.org/10.1093/ornithology/ukaa087 & https://doi.org/10.5061/dryad.t1g1jwt1b.**
+**If using data or code from this manuscript or repository, please cite:**

+Williamson, Jessie L. and Christopher C. Witt (2021).
+Elevational niche-shift migration: Why the degree of elevational change matters for the ecology, evolution, and physiology of migratory birds.
+Ornithology 138: 1-26. https://doi.org/10.1093/ornithology/ukaa087 & https://doi.org/10.5061/dryad.t1g1jwt1b.

+and

+Williamson, Jessie; Witt, Christopher (2020), Elevational niche-shift migration: Why the degree of elevational change matters for the ecology, evolution, and physiology of migratory birds, Ornithology, Dryad, Dataset, https://doi.org/10.5061/dryad.t1g1jwt1b

+---

-See Dryad data publication (DOI above) for all raw data files, descriptions, and associated metadata.
+See Dryad data publication for all raw data files, descriptions, and associated metadata.

 **Files in `r_scripts` folder:**